CQC WE and I Statements

 A number of local SABs or multi-agency safeguarding hubs (MASHs) have developed helpful and accessible information aimed at adults in order that they can protect themselves from abuse’.

 6.2 Commissioners, providers and other staff

-All commissioners or providers of services in the public, voluntary or private sectors should disseminate information about the multi-agency policy and procedures.
+All commissioners or providers of services in the public, voluntary or private sectors should disseminate information about the Manchester Multi-Agency Safeguarding Adults Policy and Procedures.